Skip to main content

 History of the Rosen-Schaffel Competition

-The Rosen-Schaffel Competition for Young and Emerging Artists, established in July 2011, is a program of An Appalachian Summer, the university’s annual summer series of the performing and visual arts.
+The Rosen-Schaffel Competition for Young and Emerging Artists, established in July 2011, is a program of An Appalachian Summer Festival, the university’s annual summer celebration of the performing and visual arts.
 The competition is co-presented with the university’s highly acclaimed Hayes School of Music, and is named in honor of Mrs. Muriel Rosen and two of Mrs. Rosen’s family members, Nancy and Neil Schaffel.

-Arnold and Muriel Rosen’s vision and generosity led to the founding of An Appalachian Summer in 1983.
+Arnold and Muriel Rosen’s vision and generosity led to the founding of An Appalachian Summer Festival in 1983.
 Central to the program’s founding principles is a belief in the importance of supporting young American artists, and promoting the professional endeavors of young artists pursuing careers in the fine arts.
-This belief, championed by the Rosens and their family, remains an integral component of the program’s mission and identity, and is clearly reflected in this remarkable program.
+This belief, championed by the Rosens and their family, remains an integral component of the festival’s mission and identity, and is clearly reflected in this remarkable series.

 Arnold and Muriel Rosen